 Dan Namingha was born in 1950 in Keams Canyon, Arizona.
 He studied art at the University of Kansas in Lawrence, at the Institute of American Indian Arts in Santa Fe, and The American Academy of Art in Chicago.

-His work is in the collections of The National Museum of the American Indian in New York, The Tucson Museum of Art, The Denver Art Museum, and The Autry Museum of Western Heritage in Los Angeles. e has been published in over 32 publications; has received commissions for public buildings including Sky Harbor International Airport in Phoenix; has had more than 35 group exhibitions plus more than 16 one-man exhibitions; and has received numerous awards.
+He has received commissions for public buildings (including the Sky Harbor International Airport in Phoenix) and has had more than 35 group exhibitions and more than 16 one-man exhibitions; and has received numerous awards.

-Biographical information from Janet Hawkins in Harvard Magazine, November-December 1994; AskART.com
+Biographical sources include Janet Hawkins in Harvard Magazine, November-December 1994; AskART.com; Niman Gallery